tikv/website/content/docs/6.1/develop/clients/go.md

 ### Batch Operations

 `RawKV` also supports batch operations using batch.
-Note that since `RawKV` is not transaction guaranteed, we do not guarantee that all writes will succeed or fail at the same time when these keys are distributed across multiple regions.
+Note that since `RawKV` does not provide transaction semantic, we do not guarantee that all writes will succeed or fail at the same time when these keys are distributed across multiple regions.

 ```go
 values, err := client.BatchGet(context.TODO(), [][]byte{[]byte("key1"), []byte("key2")})